BenjaminAkyen/governed-banking-intent-router/docs/governance/CHANGE_APPROVAL.md

 - Release approval does not create production approval; that is a separate scope/high-risk decision.
 - Emergency action may reduce service but may not silently expand use or data access.

-## Module 17 record
+## Current release record

-`governance/change-approvals/module17.yaml` truthfully records that Module 17 changes documentation and governance contracts, not runtime behaviour.
-It remains `pending_release_approval` with an empty approval list.
-This prevents the repository from fabricating independent review and blocks v0.2.0 release until accountable roles record decisions.
-The clean-clone Module 17 check also found that the committed Module 11A notebook retains a local Mac path in saved output; publication hygiene is therefore explicitly failed until Module 18 sanitises and revalidates that notebook.
+`governance/change-approvals/module17.yaml` is retained as the stable identifier for the current governance change.
+It changes documentation and governance contracts, not runtime behaviour.
+The record remains `pending_release_approval` with an empty approval list; no independent reviewer decision has been fabricated.

+The current clean-clone suite, hosted CI and publication-hygiene gate pass.
+That resolves the earlier local-path finding but does not approve v0.2.0: the failed safety gates, missing external evaluation, deployment gaps and accountable approvals remain release blockers.

 ## Verification and retention